wojciechGaudnik/Simnigma/README.md

                 Now you can encrypt any file or files if you use reg. [for example *], encrypted files will be updated .enc.
 You can also use a different key or rotors if you insert the -k or -r option.
-                By default, the most recently created keys and rotors are loaded from the keys and rotors catalogs from the simnigma.py directory.
+                By default, the most recently created keys and rotors are loaded from the keys and rotors catalogs from the simnigma.py directory or if you are working on linux and connect USB than key and rotors will be loaded from pendrive.
             simnigma.py -d some_file.txt.enc [-k your_key_name] [-r your_rotors_name]
                 And last you can decrypt file or files, remember that you must use the same rotors and keys as you use to encrypt, what is logically

+More examples:
+            simnigma.py -K your_key_name.key key will be saved in current directory